How to buy FFI Holdings (FFI) shares in Australia

 Over the last 12 months, FFI Holdings 's shares have ranged in value from as little as $3.3244 up to $5.3.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
+Beta measures a share's volatility in relation to the market.
 The market (AU average) beta is 1, while FFI Holdings 's is 0.166.
 This would suggest that FFI Holdings 's shares are less volatile than average (for this exchange).

 FFI Holdings overview

 FFI Holdings Limited, a food processing company, engages in the processing, manufacture, packaging, and distribution of food products in Australia.
 The company operates through Bakery and Investment Property segments.
 It offers bakers' jams and fruit fillings for use in bakery products, including donuts, tarts, sponge cakes, and various post bake applications; fruit mince for use in tarts and slices; patisserie fillings, spreads, and glazes; fresh diced apple; chocolate and confectionery products; cake icings, toppings, and decoration items; and ice creams and desserts.
 The company also provides ready-to-roll icing and popcorn snack foods for the retail market under the Nemar, Golden Popcorn, and Orchard Icing brand names.
-In addition, it processes and packages a range of products for the home cooking market sector under the Prepact and Snowflake brands; and provides contract packing services for third-party brands.
-Further, the company owns the industrial and commercial property for investment purposes.
+In addition, it processes and packages a range of products for the home cooking market sector under the Prepact and Snowflake brands; and provides contract manufacturing and packaging of products for the supermarket, retail and food services industries.
+Further, the company engages in industrial and commercial properties investment and leasing activities.
 It serves bakers and pastry cooks, and supermarkets, as well as ice cream and dairy, confectionery, chocolate, and food services industries.
 The company was founded in 1979 and is headquartered in Jandakot, Australia.

 Frequently asked questions